BarquistLab/RIF-seq_repo/README.md

 <div class="columns-2">

-  - **CRAN** data.table, tidyverse, ggplot2, bayesplot
+  - **CRAN** knitr, data.table, tidyverse, ggplot2, bayesplot
   - **github** cmdstanr (only required for workflow cmdstanr)
 </div>

-Running the model comparison script requires installing additional packages.
+Running the model comparison script requires installing additional packages (see the file "DESCRIPTION" for a list).

 ## Exporting the read counts and metadata to cmdstan format with R